-He played for K.F.C.
+Luc Nilis played for K.F.C.
 Winterslag, R.S.C.
 Anderlecht, PSV Eindhoven and Aston Villa.
 During his time with PSV, Nilis formed one of the deadliest partnerships in Europe with team-mate Ruud van Nistelrooy, who signed for PSV in 1998.
-He joined Aston Villa, but his career there was limited to a serious injury.
-Capped 58 times for Belgium.
+He joined Aston Villa in 2000, but his career there was limited to a serious injury.
+Nilis was capped 58 times for Belgium.
 He went the World Cup Finals in 1994 and 1998 as well as the European Championship in 2000, co-hosted by Belgium.

-Silvio Proto, Jean Caudron, Jean-Marie Trappeniers, Philippe Albert, Luka Peruzović, Michel De Groote, Johan Walem, Hippolyte Van den Bosch, Marc Degryse, Michel De Wolf, Ariel Jacobs, Jan Mulder,
+Silvio Proto, Jean Caudron, Jean-Marie Trappeniers, Philippe Albert, Luka Peruzović, Michel De Groote, Olivier Deschacht, Johan Walem, Hippolyte Van den Bosch, Marc Degryse, Michel De Wolf, Ariel Jacobs, Jan Mulder, Arnór Guðjohnsen, Jacques Stockman.

 -- Silvio Proto and Jean Caudron were the other keepers considered.
 I picked the three players who were more famous outside of Belgium.

 -- Luka Peruzović and Philippe Albert have shorter careers with Anderlecht.
-The other centerbacks have much longer careers.
+The other centerbacks selected have much longer decorated careers.

 -- Arnór Guðjohnsen spent 7 seasons with this club.
 But I only put him on honorable mention, but he might be a better choice than Luc Nilis.
 I need to study this again one day.